gisellemancha/Interactive-Quiz/README.md

 # Interactive-Quiz
-I am creating this for my Coding and Data course
+I made this for my Coding and Data Skills class at Texas State University.